marco262/my_wiki/data/dnd/general/spellcasting-rules.md

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.

 Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't incapacitated (see the [[[general:combat#ranged-attacks-in-close-combat|Combat]]] section).
+Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't [[[general:conditions#incapacitated|incapacitated]]] (see the [[[general:combat#ranged-attacks-in-close-combat|Combat]]] section).

 ## Combining Magical Effects